harplife/zettelkasten/study_LearnOpenGL.md

 	8. Check to see that the resulting project files are created inside the build folder.

 #### Compilation
-- A project file `GLFW.sln` can be found inside the build folder.
+- Once the project files are converted using CMake, a project file `GLFW.sln` can be found inside the build folder.
+Open it with Visual Studio and proceed to build (compile).
 -

 ## Hello Window